WojciechP/wojciechp/about.md

 ---
-layout: page
+layout: about
-title: About
+title: About me
 permalink: /about/
 ---

-Hello.
+# Hello

-I build software.
+## I build software